 - Build needed infrastructure providing local employment at the same time.
-(A local Community Conservation Core.)
+(A local Community Conservation Corps)

 - Make emergency payments to individuals and businesses in need during this pandemic period.
 Spending of payments would of necessity be local, strengthening businesses and the local tax base.